 On May 29, 1794, German astronomer Johann Heinrich von Mädler was born.
-He ist best known for producing the first exact map of the Moon, the Mappa Selenographica.
+He is best known for producing one of the first exact map of the Moon, the Mappa Selenographica.

 Even though Mädler’s talents were discovered very early into his childhood.
 Unfortunately, his parents passed away very early and he had to care care of his younger siblings, even though he had always wished to study mathematics and astronomy.
 He financed his family though private tutoring and eventually managed to receive an official teaching licence.
 Starting from 1818, Mädler finally studied mathematics at the University of Berlin under the well known mathematician Martin Ohm.
 Also, he received many lessons in astronomy.
 His first published observations were performed in 1822.